The-Belgian-Citizen-Parliament/klimaatraad-website/README.md

     npm run dev:ssr:fr

+If you don't need the backend and want faster reload times after changes, you can use the regular Angular development server:

+    ng serve

 ## Deploying

 In order to deploy to Heroku, you'll need to be added to the team.
 Contact the DI circle responsible.